Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 The Kcelarec Camping Tent Stove is a small titanium stove with a glass window.
 It features a practical design coupled with quality craftsmanship.

-Something unique about this stove is that it features a side warmer, a tall rectangular cage located towards the back of the cooking surface.
+Something unique about this stove is that it features a side warmer and a tall rectangular cage located towards the back of the cooking surface.

-You can fill it with stones that will heat up and help to radiate the heat, not unlike a traditional sauna heater.
+You can fill the cage with stones that will heat up and help radiate the heat, not unlike a traditional sauna heater.

 PROS